akserg/restful/README.md

 </pre>

 ### Service
-Service is a class processing all requests underneath [Application path].
+Service is a class to process specific requests under the [ApplicationPath].
 Service class could be annotated with [Path] annotation.
 If [Path] exists on both the class and method, the relative path to the resource method is a concatenation of the class and method.

 <pre class="syntax brush-javascript">